tarunagarwal1713/Advance-java/README.md

 ---

-# Advance Java - Experiment 9: JDBC – Search and Delete Operations
+# Experiment 9: JDBC – Search and Delete Operations

 This section demonstrates search and delete functionalities using JDBC in a web-based Java environment.
 The images show the interactive forms and result pages for each operation.